-An AST template specifically for licensed HMO properties — Houses in Multiple Occupation.
+A room-only assured periodic tenancy template for licensed HMO properties — Houses in Multiple Occupation.
 Each tenant has their own agreement covering their room plus shared use of common areas, with the additional safeguards needed in licensed HMO settings.

 What is an HMO?

-A House in Multiple Occupation (HMO) is a property let to three or more tenants from different households who share facilities such as kitchen and bathroom.
-HMOs of five or more people require a mandatory HMO licence; smaller HMOs may need additional or selective licensing depending on the local authority.
+A House in Multiple Occupation (HMO) is a property let to at least 3 tenants forming more than 1 household who share facilities such as a kitchen and bathroom.
+Where at least 5 tenants forming more than 1 household share those facilities, the property is a large HMO and requires a mandatory HMO licence from the local council; smaller HMOs may still need additional or selective licensing depending on the local authority.

-The Housing Act 2004 sets the framework, but each council has its own licensing scheme on top.
-Always check with the local authority before letting any HMO.
+The Housing Act 2004 sets the framework, but each council runs its own licensing scheme on top.
+Checking with the local authority before letting any HMO is standard practice, since licence conditions vary significantly between councils.

-Why a room-only AST is essential for HMOs
+Why a room-only assured periodic tenancy is essential for HMOs

-In a properly run HMO, each tenant should have their own AST covering their specific room.
+In a properly run HMO, each tenant typically has their own assured periodic tenancy covering their specific room.
 This matters because:

 - Rent and deposit are recorded per-tenant.